Envoyofhell/Pi-Calculator/README.md

     * **Pi Calculator:** Calculates and displays digits of Pi sequentially using a spigot algorithm.
 Features confetti effects linked to complexity.
     * **Matrix:** Simulates the "Matrix digital rain" effect on a 2D canvas, counting displayed characters.
 Complexity affects density, fading, and glow.
     * **Warp Drive:** Simulates a star field warp effect on a 2D canvas, counting stars passed.
 Complexity controls the number of stars.
-* **3D Background:** Uses three.js to render a dynamic, animated background that changes based on the active tab (Torus Knot for Pi, Particle Rain for Matrix, Star Field for Warp).
 * **Individual Controls:** Each tab has its own controls:
     * Start/Continue/Pause buttons.
     * Speed slider.
     * Complexity slider affecting visual effects specific to the tab.
-    * Save/Load buttons to save/restore the state of the current tab.
+    * Save/Load buttons to save/restore the state of the current tab (including global/bubble state).
-* **Global Controls:** Sliders to adjust the overall Hue, Brightness, and Saturation of the main application container.
+* **Global Controls:** Sliders (typically bottom-left) to adjust the overall Hue, Brightness, and Saturation of the main application container.
-* **Bubble Wrap Clicker:** A toggleable popup window containing "bubble wrap" bubbles that can be popped.
-Features a counter and a regeneration mechanic based on popping speed.
+* **Bubble Wrap Clicker:** A toggleable popup window (top-right button) containing "bubble wrap" bubbles that can be popped.
+Features a counter and a regeneration mechanic where bubbles reappear based on popping speed.
 * **Dynamic Effects:** Subtle, randomized visual effects (hue shifts, glow intensity changes) applied periodically to the active tab for added visual interest.
 * **Theming:** Each tab applies a distinct color theme to the main container and its elements.
 * **Responsive Design:** Adapts layout for different screen sizes (desktop, tablet, mobile).